 Smallpox isn't the only disease that has been impacted through vaccination.
-Other vaccine-preventable disease, including polio, diptheria, tetanus, yellow fever, measles, and pertussis (whooping cough), have all seen significant declines in their prevalence directly attributable to immunization.
+Other vaccine-preventable diseases - such as Diptheria, tetanus, yellow fever, measles, and pertussis (whooping cough) - have all seen significant declines in their prevalence directly attributable to immunization.

 No Vaccine is 100% Effective